yantraman/paramount-technical-darshil/technical_assessment.md

 **Introduction:**

 Please complete the following technical assignment to the best of your abilities.
-The assignment is designed to assess your ability to work across a range of data types and combine them into a single queryable entity.
+The assignment is designed to assess your ability to work across a range of data types and combine them into a git single queryable entity.

 **Instructions:**